EB1811/dev-articles/CleanerJS.md

 ```

 ## Spread Syntax (...)
-The spread syntax has multiple uses useful when trying to keep code consice.\
+The spread syntax has multiple uses, useful when trying to keep code concise.\
 When used with arrays, it can be used to combine two arrays, or insert something in to an array.
 ```javascript
 // combine two arrays, inserting '3' between the two.